Jmainguy/jmainguy.com/content/posts/large-language-model.md

 ## Exploring LLMs with Hugging Face

 In the past, I'd dabbled with using [Hugging Face](https://huggingface.co/) for generating AI-driven images, back when it was the hottest trend a few months ago.
 So, I naturally gravitated back to it.
-At the very top of their leaderboard was a model called [ShiningValiant](https://huggingface.co/ValiantLabs/ShiningValiant).
+At the very top of their leader board was a model called [ShiningValiant](https://huggingface.co/ValiantLabs/ShiningValiant).
 However, it came with a significant requirement - downloading around 300GB of data.
 I thought, "Do I have enough disk space for this?"

 ## A Disk Space Dilemma

 To my surprise, I discovered that I'd only partitioned 500GB of my 2TB NVMe disk.
 Without wasting any time, I used parted to delete the unused 200GB partition and resize the main one to a whopping 1TB.
-Then, it was time to tackle extending a Btrfs LUKS encrypted partition.
+Then, it was time to tackle extending a btrfs LUKS encrypted partition.
 Here are the commands that worked for me:

 ```/bin/bash